dafer45/TBTK/doc/Manual.md

 The variables SIZE_X and SIZE_Y, as well as the information that the offset should be calculated as SIZE_Y*x + y, is meta data that together with the data itself forms a self contained concept.
 In TBTK properties are therefore stored in Property classes which acts as containers of both the data itself, as well as the relevant meta data.
-Moreover, the Properties can internally store the data in a multiple of different storage modes, each suitable for different types of data.
+Moreover, the Properties can internally store the data in multiple different storage modes, each suitable for different types of data.
 In this chapter we describe these different storage modes, as well as the various specific properties natively supported by TBTK.
 We also note that while this chapter describes the properties themselves, the reader is referred to the PropertyExtractor chapter for information about how to actually create the various Properties.